 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013.

-The Company has in place an Anti Sexual Harassment Policy since 2009 as per the SupremeCourt Guidelines which is in line with the requirements of The Sexual Harassment of Womenat the Workplace (Prevention Prohibition & Redressal) act 2013. internal complaintscommittee (icc) has been set up to redress complaints received regarding sexualharassment. ah employees (permanent contractual temporary trainees) are covered underthis policy. the following is a summary of sexual harassment complaints received anddisposed off during the year 2016-17
+The Company has in place an Anti-Sexual Harassment Policy since 2009 as per the SupremeCourt Guidelines which is in line with the requirements of The Sexual Harassment of Womenat the Workplace (Prevention Prohibition & Redressal) Act 2013.
+Internal ComplaintsCommittee (ICC) has been set up to redress complaints received regarding sexualharassment.
+All employees (permanent contractual temporary trainees) are covered underthis policy.

 - No of complaints received: NIL

 M/s.
-R. G. N. price chartered Accountants Mumbai are the internal Auditors of thecompany for FY 2016-17. in a year they carried out 3 internal Audit runs which are iscommensurate with the size of the company and nature of its business.
+Engineer & Mehta Chartered Accountants Mumbai are the Internal Auditors ofthe Company.
+In a year they carry out three Internal Audit Runs which is commensurate withthe size of the Company and nature of its business.

 | ||On Behalf of the Board of Directors |